Leroy Chollet

 Leroy Patrick Chollet (March 5, 1925 – June 10, 1998) was an American professional basketball player.
 Chollet and his brothers attended Holy Cross School in New Orleans and excelled in sports.
 After a year in the United States Navy, Chollet enrolled at Loyola University New Orleans and led the Loyola Wolf Pack to their first NAIA men's basketball championship in 1945.
 Louisiana schools were segregated at the time.
 (Note: Loyola admitted only white students until the 1950s.)
 Chollet had an African American great-grandparent, and when this was revealed he was pressured into leaving Loyola.
 He moved to New York and played three seasons for Canisius College.
 In New York, he passed as white; Canisius would later claim Chollet to be the school's first African American basketball player.

 Chollet played for several professional teams, including the Syracuse Nationals.
 During the inaugural season of the National Basketball Association (NBA), he became a role player behind established veterans, and the team made it to the 1950 NBA Finals.
 An ankle injury limited Chollet's second year in the NBA.
 The Elmira Colonels, an American Basketball League team, signed Chollet for his third and final season.
 He married Barbara Knaus in June 1950.
 After retiring from professional basketball in 1952, he moved to her hometown, Lakewood, Ohio.
 They had three children: Lawrence, Melanie, and David.
 In Lakewood, Chollet worked on the construction of St. Edward High School and became a teacher and varsity head coach.
 He was inducted into the Halls of Fame of Holy Cross School, Loyola University, and Canisius College.
 He died in 1998.

-Early life and high school
+Early life

 Leroy Chollet was born to Olga and Alfred Chollet on March 5, 1925.
 He had one black great-grandparent, his paternal great-grandmother.
 By the standards of the time, this meant Leroy Chollet and his family were subject to racial segregation in the South.
 His parents moved from New Roads to New Orleans, where they passed as white.

 Leroy, his younger brother Hillary, and his older brother Robert Alfred, known as "Al", grew up in Mid-City New Orleans.
 All three brothers attended Holy Cross School, which refused admission to black students.
 The brothers excelled at sports, and Leroy led the basketball team to consecutive state titles in 1942 and 1943.